KasbekarsSoftwareDevelopmentSolutions/webapp/README.md

 ## Running the Application

 1. Build the Project: Since the project uses Maven Wrapper (mvnw), you don’t need to install Maven globally.
-Open command prompt in the root dir of application.
+Open command prompt in the root dir of application (`webapp/movieRetrivalWebApp`).
 To build the project, run:

 ```bash
 ./mvnw clean install